 Reviewers share that Muck Rack’s media monitoring tool is sensitive to outside factors, like when news articles are republished with current dates.
 Though minor, these glitches in data can be time-consuming to correct.

-Reporting is not as flexible as many users would like, as some fields can not be deleted and affect the look of client reports.
-While this mention monitoring tool is robust, it can take time to learn how to use it.
+Reporting is not as flexible as many users would like, as some fields can not be deleted, which affects the look of client reports.
+While this monitoring tool is robust, it can take time to learn how to use it.

 Also, based on insights, Muck Rack pricing starts from $5000 and offers only annual plans.